outrowender/valorant-ingame-twitch-chat/readme.md

 Sometimes what you need is just a small lightweight Twitch chat running inside your game for your cheap PC while you do a stream for your frieds.

 ## Q&A
+### Everyone in my party will see my chat?
+> No!
+Only you will see Twitch chat!

 ### I'll get a ban using this?
 > No!
 This script uses [Valorant](https://github.com/techchrism/valorant-api-docs) and [Twitch.tv](https://dev.twitch.tv/docs/irc#getting-started-with-chat--chatbots) APIs, so theoricaly will not get you a ban.